How to handle your emotions when selling your business

 Emotions & Getting the best price when selling your business

 We like to help our clients get the best price and terms that we can.
 It helps to manage your emotions and keep an even keel to maximize your price.
 Usually, companies are valued based on a multiple of your earnings.
 We can tell you what companies like yours typically sell for.
 This helps us to know that our goals are within a given price range.
-It also helps to manage expectations, so they are in line with what is realistic.
+It also helps to manage expectations so they are in line with what is realistic.
 This knowledge helps you to react more rationally when we get offers for your company.
+In addition, you want to be clear on what is included in any offers so there are no surprises and your interests are protected.

 Another thing that helps business owners with their emotions on pricing expectations is to understand that the process of selling their business unfolds in a range of time frames depending on where you price the company.
 So typically, we introduce the first qualified and interested buyers within 1 to 8 weeks after we start selling your company.
 And on average, it takes 6 to 9 months to sell the business.
 However, in some cases, it can be sold in a couple of months, and it may not sell at all if you price the business too high.
 A company that is priced too high tends to get ignored or only draw low ball offers.